pprobst/agentic-medical-panel/README.md

 The script will output a detailed log of the diagnostic process, including the consensus on the next best action.

 ```
-2025-07-21 23:50:24,560 - agentic_diagnosis - INFO - --- Orchestrator Conclusion ---
-2025-07-21 23:50:24,560 - agentic_diagnosis - INFO - {
+2025-09-19 20:52:32,679 - agentic_diagnosis - INFO - {
   "action": {
     "test_name": "Chest X-ray",
-    "reasoning": "Chest X-ray is the most critical next step as it can confirm or rule out community-acquired pneumonia by identifying typical infiltrates or consolidation.
-This will help to decisively differentiate between the leading hypothesis of pneumonia and other possibilities like acute bronchitis or COVID-19, which have different radiographic features."
+    "reasoning": "Chest X-ray is the most important next test because it can definitively confirm or exclude pneumonia by showing characteristic lung infiltrates or consolidations.
+This will help discriminate the leading diagnosis of pneumonia from acute bronchitis or COPD exacerbation, which cannot be reliably distinguished based on clinical presentation alone.
+It is a cost-effective, widely recommended, and rapid diagnostic tool making it the optimal choice for this patient."
   },
-  "consensus_summary": "The leading diagnosis is community-acquired pneumonia based on the symptoms and patient age, but certainty is below 95%.
-The panel advises against sputum culture due to low yield and approves chest X-ray and COVID-19 PCR for diagnostic clarification.
-The debate panel highlighted possible anchoring bias on pneumonia diagnosis and recommended chest X-ray as a decisive test to confirm or refute pneumonia.
-COVID-19 PCR test is also approved for exclusion given symptom overlap and public health importance.
-The consensus is that chest X-ray is the critical next diagnostic action to guide management."
+  "consensus_summary": "The panel concurs that while pneumonia is the most likely diagnosis, the clinical overlap with acute bronchitis and COPD exacerbation warrants further diagnostic clarification.
+The chest X-ray was unanimously agreed upon as the priority test due to its high utility in confirming pneumonia presence or absence, which would guide further management decisions.
+This approach mitigates the risk of anchoring bias and ensures cost-effective, evidence-based patient care."
 }
 ```